mattparker/php-mockapi/README.md

 ## Tests

 There's some unit tests in `mockserver/src/tests` you can run with phpunit, if you like.
+There's some unit tests for the various components, and a Silex integration test which uses the server specified in `src/tests/testserver.json`

 ## License